 View your call centre as a living organism that’s constantly learning and developing.
 There are always ways to improve your workforce management, through forecasting and surveys, for instance.

-What Call Centre Infrastructure is Needed?
+What is Call Centre Infrastructure Needed?

 At the bare minimum, you’ll need a high-speed internet connection.
 There are plenty of other handy digital resources that can strengthen your call centre and improve operations, too.